mail2mrcm/springboot-microservices/README.md

   - H2 Database.

 - ## Architecture
-We also have provided an overall archtecture diagram for clarity and better understanding.
-Definitely there is scope for improvement and we will be adding more features to make it robust and secure further.
+I also have provided an overall archtecture diagram for clarity and better understanding.
+Definitely there is scope for improvement and I will be adding more features to make it robust and secure further.
   ![Student-Management](https://github.com/mail2mrcm/tech4all/assets/118661926/4104fa46-8183-4b7c-83a5-f8afc0f764ca)

 - ## Project Structure & Components